 Getting the right nutrients is crucial to your overall well-being.
 Not only can it support a healthy immune system, but it also has a direct effect on weight management.

-It’s important to keep your weight in a healthy range, especially if you have hepatitis C. Being overweight can lead to hepatic steatosis, a condition caused by excess fat buildup in the liver.
+It’s important to keep your weight in a healthy range, especially if you have hepatitis C. Having obesity or being overweight can lead to hepatic steatosis, a condition caused by excess fat buildup in the liver.
 This can make hepatitis C harder to control.

-You may find it beneficial to use a food plan like the United States Department of Agriculture MyPlate plan.
-The plan recommends the following for a balanced diet:
+The United States Department of Agriculture’s MyPlate plan recommends the following for a balanced diet:

 Fruits and vegetables